Ingrid Goes West: Plot

-In retaliation, Ingrid convinces Dan to kidnap and terrorize Nicky to keep him quiet.
+In retaliation, Ingrid manipulates Dan into kidnapping and terrorizing Nicky to keep him quiet.
 Nicky escapes his bindings and attacks Dan, leading Ingrid to stun Nicky with a crowbar.
-Ingrid rushes Dan to the hospital and leaves Nicky unconscious in the desert.
+Ingrid rushes Dan to the hospital and leaves Nicky in the desert.
 Later, Ingrid sees on Instagram that Taylor and Ezra went to Joshua Tree.
-She decides to drive there and surprise them, but no one is home.
-Ingrid tries to call Taylor, but Ezra answers and tells Ingrid that Nicky has told them what happened, that Taylor does not want to hear from her again, and that she would have been arrested if Nicky had not been trying to hide his own crimes.
+She drives there to surprise them, but no one is home.
+When Ingrid tries to call Taylor, Ezra answers instead and says Nicky has told him and Taylor about everything.
+He warns Ingrid to stay away from Taylor.